adinabo/flower-shop/readme.md

 Key motivations for developing Petalia Flower Shop include:

-Accessibility: Traditional flower shops often have limited operating hours and inventory visibility.
+**Accessibility**: Traditional flower shops often have limited operating hours and inventory visibility.
 This app allows users to shop for flowers anytime and view available arrangements in real time.

-Convenience: Busy lifestyles can make it difficult for customers to visit physical stores.
+**Convenience**: Busy lifestyles can make it difficult for customers to visit physical stores.
 The app offers a streamlined browsing and purchasing process, ensuring users can select and order flowers in just a few clicks.

-Customization: Flowers are often purchased for special occasions or as gifts, requiring unique arrangements.
+**Customization**: Flowers are often purchased for special occasions or as gifts, requiring unique arrangements.
 Petalia includes features that allow users to personalize their orders, enhancing the customer experience.

-Aesthetic Appeal: As a flower shop, showcasing the beauty of the products is crucial.
+**Aesthetic Appeal**: As a flower shop, showcasing the beauty of the products is crucial.
 The app was designed with a clean and visually appealing interface to highlight the vibrancy and elegance of the floral arrangements.

-Scalability: Petalia serves as a scalable solution for small and medium-sized florists looking to expand their reach online without requiring a significant investment in standalone e-commerce infrastructure.
+**Scalability**: Petalia serves as a scalable solution for small and medium-sized florists looking to expand their reach online without requiring a significant investment in standalone e-commerce infrastructure.

-Sustainability and Growth: By digitizing the flower shopping process, Petalia not only simplifies operations but also provides valuable insights into customer preferences, enabling businesses to adapt and grow.
+**Sustainability and Growth**: By digitizing the flower shopping process, Petalia not only simplifies operations but also provides valuable insights into customer preferences, enabling businesses to adapt and grow.

 <img src="media/index.png" alt="Home Page" style="width: 200px;" /> <img src="media/products.png" alt="Products" style="width: 200px;" />